 Description of the marking scale

-Faculties and schools (other than the schools of Medicine and Dentistry in relation to the MBChB and BChD programmes) mark undergraduate and postgraduate modules, examinations scripts and other assessed work on either the University's standardised 20-90 scale, or its extended 0-100 scale.
+From academic year 2018/19 Faculties and schools (other than the Schools of Medicine and Dentistry in relation to the MBChB and the MChD/BChD programmes) mark undergraduate and postgraduate modules, examinations scripts and other assessed work on the University's 0-100 scale.
 The marking scale being used by your school is stated in your faculty or school's Code of Practice on Assessment.

 Minimum pass mark for modules

 The minimum pass mark for Undergraduate level 1, 2 or 3 modules is 40.

 The minimum pass mark for taught Postgraduate level M modules is 50.